jasongfleischer/jasongfleischer.github.io/_posts/2023-05-09-MLS-Sycuan-Letter.md

 ## What I will do
 I will always support the Loyal personally as long as they exist.

-I do not want to see an unegaged profit oriented business come in to San Diego and suck up all the socker dollars from the casual fan who likes the big name brand.
+I do not want to see an unegaged, profit oriented business come in to San Diego and suck up all the soccer dollars from the casual fan who likes the big name brand.

 I will support this new club with my dollars and my voice if and only if
 - there is some kind of relationship between the Loyal and the new club that is satisfactory to the Loyal